objcio/articles/2014-09-10-swift-classes-vs-structs.md

 And that's great!
 It's much easier to reason about code that will only execute when directly invoked by a single owner.

 By contrast, an object might register itself as a target of a timer.
 It might receive events from the system.
 These kinds of interactions require reference types' multiple-owner semantics.
-Because value types can only have a single owner, and they don't have deinitializers, it's awkward to write value types that perform side effects on their own.
+Because value types can only have a single owner and they don't have deinitializers, it's awkward to write value types that perform side effects on their own.

 ### Value Types Want to Be Isolated